Lydia-z/data-visualization-project-2021-vizzz/README.md

 * [Walt Disney Movies - Diksha Bhati](https://www.kaggle.com/dikshabhati2002/walt-disney-movies)
 * [Disney Movies and Films Dataset - Sameer Patel](https://www.kaggle.com/therealsampat/disney-movies-dataset)

 The three dataset has similar attributes but different data tuples.
 These datasets are generally clean, we did not observe out-of-range numerical values or digital gibberish in text attribute.
 However, the three datasets contain redundant contents and around ¼ of the tuples do not have completed information, which requires additional data cleaning.

-The data pre-processing is detailed in the EDA part of the report.
+The data cleaning process consists of:
+* Exploration of each dataset:
+Firstly, we made an exploration on each dataset.
+In each dataset, we first explore the number of movies in the dataset.
+To drop repeated data in the dataset, we choose two features, the movie name and release date, to identify the number of movies.
+As some of Disney movies have identical names released on different dates, we choose to identify these movies as different ones as they may be remade.
+* Selection of needed features:
+As original datasets contain a large number of features, we only select features we need.
+Thus for each dataset, we select features such as, title, release date, budget, box office, imdb score and so on.

 ### Problematic

 > Frame the general topic of your visualization and the main axis that you want to develop.
 > - What am I trying to show with my visualization?
 > - Think of an overview for the project, your motivation, and the target audience.

->
+The topic of our visualization project is to explore the movies from Disney.
+The current scenes have been designed as following
+* The audience will check in our visualization through the standard Disney title sequence.
+The main page of the visualization will conclude the most popular movies from Disney, their issue timeline.
+The user click will trigger the theme song of the corresponding movie.
+* The second scene is designed to be an interactive page about the main characters.
+The audience will be allowed to choose their favourite character from a given list.
+The chosen character will be colored and a visualization page of the most popular characters will appear.
+* The third scene will be a film ranking with the criterias including budget, box office, and imdb rating.
+* The forth scene will present the directors and/or producers.
+It will enable the audience to find movies fit their taste.
+This scene is inspired by the Beatles visualization project shown during the course.

+The target audience persona are
+* 25-50 years old adults, searching for a movie to watch but have limited time to make the decision.
+The audiences demand a quick visualization tool to explore the top movies from Disney and select the next movie to watch with data-driven decision making.
+* 8-30 years old Disney fans, who had watched movies featured by Disney and enjoyed at least one of the movies.
+The audiences have the time and passion to explore more information about the movies including the main characters.
+They would like to have a visual overview on all Disney movies and the visualization tool should be a good index for further research.

 ### Exploratory Data Analysis